alwaysappleftd/Wipera1n/README.md

 # Wipera1n
 This is a tool that I coded to help people when they want to erase a checkm8-compatible device without losing the iOS version.
 I am pretty certain that the tool doesn't work on the iPhone 5s or iPhone 6.
 I will definitely update this repository if I find a way to wipe those devices though. iPhone 6s to iPhone X should work seamlessly though.
 This tool doesn't require any special dependencies.
 All you need to do is enter DFU mode on your iDevice and the tool will work.
-Hope you find Wipera1n useful!

 HOW TO USE WIPERA1N: